-Primary kidney problems - those diagnosed in the womb and within the first few years of life - used to be fairly fatal a few centuries ago before advances in the medical result of primary kidney disease; the rest are from acquired causes.
-"We have health screening programmes at various stages of life in place, so we have the services to pick up any abnormalities.
-"At birth, babies are screened and vaccinated against hepatitis B (which can lead to CKD).
+Primary kidney problems - those diagnosed in the womb and within the first few years of life - used to be fairly fatal a few centuries ago before advances in the medical field.

-But now, the number of these kidney disease patients is actually quite low, as abnormalities in kid quite low, as anonomalines in kid-ney function can now be detected early enough to prevent or delay the progression of disease.
-Only 396 of end stage CKD are a result of primary kidney disease;
+But now, the number of these kidney disease patients is actually quite low, as abnormalities in kidney function can now be detected early enough to prevent or delay the progression of disease.

+Only 63% of end stage CKD are a result of primary kidney disease; the rest are from acquired causes.